Biographical Details on Boys' Clothing Styles (M-R)

 Meyer family: The best know member of the Meyer family is Katherine Graham.
 Her father made a fortune in chemicals and then bought a not very sucessful newspaper, the Washington Post.
 It was Katherine's trouble husband and Katherine herself tjhat built it into one of America's greatest newspapers.
 Katherine was very close to her brother Bill, wgo warned her about her husband before she mairred him.
 Bill as a boy wore white sailor suits and knicker as a boy.

 Milch, Erhard (Germany, 1892-1972): Field Marshal Erhard Milch was second in command to Göring in the Luftwaffe.
 We are not sure how his childhood, but it is one of the biographies HBC wants to pursue.
 He was an ambitious man and more imprtantly, incontrast to Göring and Udet, highly competent.
 Milch in many ways was the real architect of the the Luftwaffe.
 He also founded Lufthansa, the German airline.
 Even though his father was Jewish, he served in a prmonent position--presumably under Göring's patronage.
 This was highly unusual.
 Under the NAZI race laws, people that were half Jewish were classified as Mischlings, but other matters meant that many were classified as Jews.
-He was hallf Jewsish anbd even if only one-quarter Jewish, as a Mischling he would have been diqualified for any prominent public position.
+He was hallf Jewsish anbd even if only one-quarter Jewish, as a Mischling he would have been disqualified for any prominent public position.
 Milch did not admit to this.
 His family history was investigated by the Gestapo.
 Göring resolved the issue having Milch's mother sign an affidavit that her husband was not Erhard's real father.
 The authorities were thus able to certify Milch as a 'honorary' Aryan.
-He eventually fell out with Göring and worked with Speer.
+He eventually fell out with Göring and began working with Speer.
 He must have known about the Holocaust, but we can find no indication he was disturbed by it.
 He was involved in the use of slave labor for German aircraft production.
-After the War, he was convicted of war crimes in the Nuremberg trials and sentenced to life imprisonment, becuse of his involvement with slave labor.
+After the War, he was convicted of war crimes in the Nuremberg trials and sentenced to life imprisonment, orimarily becuse of this involvement with slave labor.
 He was released in June 1954 and wrote The Rise and Fall of the Luftwaffe.